AidanJReid/Milestone-Project2/README.md

 This site is for UFO enthusiasts, those with an interest in science-fiction and amateur astronomers and sky-gazers.
 The site will primarily be of interest more to a US audience given the high incidence of UFO sightings recorded in the continent of North America.

-1. <b>User story 1</b>: As a UFO enthusiast who is interested in the incidences of sightings (or lack thereof) in my vicinity
+1. **User story 1**: As a UFO enthusiast who is interested in the incidences of sightings (or lack thereof) in my vicinity
-2. <b>User story 2</b>: As a hobbyist with an interest in sky-gazing (potentially as amateur astronomer) who has observed strange lights in the sky at night.
+2. **User story 2**: As a hobbyist with an interest in sky-gazing (potentially as amateur astronomer) who has observed strange lights in the sky at night.
-3. <b>User story 3</b>: As a science fiction afficionado and casual reader in things occulted and other-worldly.
+3. **User story 3**: As a science fiction afficionado and casual reader in things occulted and other-worldly.
-4. <b>User story 4</b>: As a researcher or journalist with an interest in documenting and understanding unexplained phenomenon or patterns in human behaviour.
+4. **User story 4**: As a researcher or journalist with an interest in documenting and understanding unexplained phenomenon or patterns in human behaviour.
-5. <b>User story 5</b>: Meteorological, aircraft or military personnel who have seen oddities in the sky at night and use the charts as corroboration or to cross-check their own findings.
+5. **User story 5**: Meteorological, aircraft or military personnel who have seen oddities in the sky at night and use the charts as corroboration or to cross-check their own findings.

 ### Wireframes